 For example, a wet food might have 82% moisture, and therefore show only 12% protein.

-You might think that the dry food is better based on this information.
+You might think that food is better based on this information.

 It's even hard to compare wet foods if they have different moisture levels!